garovu/traefik-proxy-example/README.md

 # Traefik Proxy Example

-This repository contains a simple and easy way to set up a Traefik proxy using Docker Compose.
+This repository contains a simple and easy example about Traefik Proxy v3 using Docker Compose and Kubernetes.

 ## Prerequisites